shlnz/poe_tempest_iteminfo/README.md

 - Writes it back to MapList.txt in data/MapList.txt

 ## Upcoming
-- Report new tempests ingame over golbal-channel "1415" that will be registered on the webpage
+- Report new tempests ingame over chat that will be registered on the webpage
 - Updating MapList.txt